Table of Contents

 Not only will a strong lower body and balance improve our SUP performance.
 But it will also reduce our risk of injury.

 Single leg muscle endurance, cardiovascular fitness, strength, power, and balance all contribute to improved SUP performance.
 We must make sure to work on these exercises frequently in order to ensure we don’t wipe out off our paddle board into the water.

-If you are interested in working out your lower body strength to improve your balance and fitness and prevent falls off your stand up paddle board.
+The exercises we provided are just a sample of what you can do to strengthen your lower extremities and core.
+If you want more exercises to improve your balance and fitness and prevent falls off your stand up paddle board.

 You should checkout one of these home programs that will get you started right in the comfort of your living room.